 The Rhine is a key waterway for the transportation of chemical in Europe, and during dry weather barges are unable to fully load, increasing transport costs and delaying products.

 The new barge will still be able to pass the critical point in the Rhine near Kaub, carrying 650 tonnes of cargo even at a water depth of 1.60 metres, which is significantly more than any other tanker available today.
 At average water depths it has a transport capacity of around 2,500 tonnes, twice that of conventional inland vessels.
 The ship will be built by Mercurius Shipping Group and after scheduled delivery in 2022, Stolt Tankers will operate it exclusively for BASF.

-"Following our experience with the low water levels of the Rhine in 2018 and based on our assessment that such events may occur more frequently in the future, we have taken a whole range of measures at the Ludwigshafen site to increase the security of supply for production.
-An important element of our considerations was to have a ship that can still reliably transport substantial quantities even at the lowest Rhine levels," says Dr. Uwe Liebelt, BASF European Site and Verbund Management.
+Dr. Uwe Liebelt, BASF European Site and Verbund Management, added: "Following our experience with the low water levels of the Rhine in 2018, and based on our assessment that such events may occur more frequently in the future, we have taken a whole range of measures at the Ludwigshafen site to increase the security of supply for production.
+An important element of our considerations was to have a ship that can still reliably transport substantial quantities even at the lowest Rhine levels."

 The main objective for the development of the new ship was to provide a high load-bearing capacity coupled with a shallow draught, ensuring safe operations and full manoeuvrability at all times, even in extremely low water.
 This is just one example of the sustainable innovations that Stolt Tankers is continuing to develop with its partners across the industry.